 Education.
 I also continue to recognize the incredible value of education.
 Social Media Marketing is consistently changing.
 I took many courses and online trainings during this time.
 I was able to “test and verify” what worked and didn’t work for my clients and myself during these very busy years.

 - Facebook, LinkedIn, Twitter, Youtube, SEO, Blogging, WordPress and more

 Virtual Assistant Training Network.
 As a result of continued training, I was able to launch Virtual Assistant Training Network to help new and interested Virtual Assistants and Social Media Managers.
 All of the training is what I personally have used and tested on myself and seen results for clients.
 It is a labor of love and work in progress ( I am excited to give the site a revamp in early 2015).

-The last 2 years (2013-2014) have yielded some of the biggest changes to Assistant Angel.
+The last few years have yielded some of the biggest changes to Assistant Angel.
 Interestingly, few would notice on the outside.
 It was an exciting season of readjusting my business model, team, goals and clients.
-It has been an incredible couple of years!
+It has been an incredible journey!

 Education.
 Social media changed in 2013.
 It took a visual / mobile turn that needed to be recognized and understood at a very deep level.
 I enveloped myself into:

 - SEO, keyword research, Advertising Campaigns, Reputation Management and more.

 Customized Social Media and Online Marketing Plans.

 2014 brought big changes in Google, so the days of “one social media post” yielding huge results on various platforms quickly changed.
 Also, many larger companies purchased smaller companies or went public: